Timber and the Climate

 But what happens to the forest?

 This cycle means there are always trees growing and absorbing CO2.
 And it means we can provide a sustainable material for use throughout our society.
-The felling of a forest can appear devastating, and it can affect animals and birds (though we take great care to minimise our impact) but ultimately disturbance is part of the forest cycle and the areas – and the species that live there - soon recover as new trees establish and start the process all over again.
+The felling of a forest can appear devastating, and it can affect animals and birds (though we take great care to minimise our impact and work with other organisations like NatureScot to prevent damage as far as possible), but ultimately it is necessary to help our society move to a greener future.

 Timber in the UK

-Most years we bring around 3 million cubic metres of timber to market (enough to fill 1,200 Olympic-sized swimming pools), which contains roughly 3 million tonnes of CO2.
+Most years we bring around 3 million tonnes of timber to market, which contains roughly 3 million tonnes of CO2.
 That gives us the chance to establish new trees which will grow and absorb even more emissions.
 It also gives us the chance to replant with mixed species which will be more resilient to the effects of a changing climate.
 We also bring trees to new areas every year, overall planting more trees than we harvest.

 Currently, almost 80% of timber in the UK is imported from abroad.
 This percentage is second in the world only to China.
 The UK also has one of the lowest proportions of tree coverage in Europe.
 These two statistics make it clear that we in the UK use a lot of timber, we don't currently produce nearly enough ourselves, and despite that, we still have far less woodland cover than other nearby countries.
 So what does this actually mean?